gossebouma/docsnl/index.md

 * DET (XPOS=LID, XPOS=VNW|prenom) is used for words that are part of a noun phrase and function as determiner.
 They are:
    * words that have XPOS LID in the original data (_de, het, een_).
 These are words traditionally seen as determiners in Dutch
    * Prenominal pronouns (_deze, welke, meerdere, sommige_) with the exception of possessive pronouns (_mijn_).
 They are labeled PRON.
+   * ISSUE: In multi-word determiner expressions such as _maar weinig_, _helemaal geen_, _al mijn_, both words are DET.
+The modifiers should be ADV and _mijn_ should be PRON.
+   * ISSUE: Numeric elements such as +11,77 or 26% (XPOS=SPEC|symb) are labeled as DET if their grammatical function is det, where this should be NUM.
+(Note that regular numeric values such as 11 or 26 have XPOS=TW and are labeled NUM.)
 * INTJ (XPOS=TSW) Elements that are not part of the syntactic structure such as _ach, verrek, jazeker_
-* NOUN (XPOS=N|soort)
-* NUM
+* NOUN (XPOS=N|soort) Nouns can be the head of a variety of dependents, such as subject, object, oblique, etc.
+* NUM (XPOS=TW|hoofd).
+Tokens such as _1, 0,80, +4,20 -1, 1.000, 040-12280, drieduizend, iv, twaalf_.
+Note that elements such as _eerste_ are labeled ADJ.
+* PART is not used.
+In particular, seperable verb prefixes are assigned their regular POS and are a compound:prt dependent of the verb.
-* PRON is used for non-adverbial pronominal elements.
-They are:
+* PRON (XPOS=VNW) is used for
-   * words with pt=vnw in the original annotation that do not function as determiner and that are not of pdtype=adv-pron.
-* PROPN (XPOS=N|eigen)
+   * possessive pronouns
+   * pronominal elements that do not occur in prenominal position but are depedents of a verb, like personal and impersonal pronouns (_ik, u, iemand _)
+* PROPN (XPOS=N|eigen, SPEC|deeleigen) is used for proper names (_Achterberg_) and the parts of multi-word names (_ Gerrit Achterberg_).
+When used as adjective (_Amsterdamse_), names are labeled ADJ.
-* PUNCT
+* PUNCT (XPOS=LET) is used for punctuation.
-* SCONJ
+* SCONJ (XPOS=VG|onder) is used for subordinating conjunctions (_als, dat, of, omdat, toen_).
+   * ISSUE: in multi-word expressions such as _dan wel_ _dan_ is VG|onder but could also be VG|neven
 * SYM
 * VERB is used for words labeled pt=ww in the original data and that are not AUX.
 Note that according to this method, in nominalizations, the head is a VERB.
-* ADJ is used for words labeled pt=adj in the original data.
-* NOUN is used for words labeled pt=n in the original data that do not have ntype=deeleigen.
-(The latter are part of a proper name and are labeled PROPN)
+* X
 Detailed documentation of the decisions w.r.t.
 POS-tags in the original data can be found in the [D-COI POS-tagging and lemmatization manual](https://www.let.rug.nl/vannoord/Lassy/POS_manual.pdf)

 ---